narvikd/paragueroreloaded/README.md

 # Paraguas Bot Reloaded

 ## Usage
-You need an env file ("env.env") on the root directory which contains at least a "TOKENPROD" key/value pair.
+You need an env file ("env.env") on the root directory which contains at least a "TOKENPROD" or "TOKENDEV" key/value pair.

 Example:
 ```shell